bacalhau-project/examples/README.md

 Please try to keep cell execution time to a minimum.

-You can [ignore cells](https://github.com/treebeardtech/nbmake#ignore-a-code-cell), [allow exceptions](https://github.com/treebeardtech/nbmake#allow-a-cell-to-throw-an-exception), and more.
+You can [ignore cells](https://github.com/treebeardtech/nbmake#ignore-a-code-cell), [allow exceptions](https://github.com/treebeardtech/nbmake#allow-a-cell-to-throw-an-exception), and more, by adding tags to that cell.

 ### Developer Help